Logo Voyage

 For any navigation out of familiar waters you need charts.
 For the ocean there are charts for most of the world from a few sources, while for coastal and inland waters you will mostly need local charts.
 There has been very much effort in standardization, but charts still differ, both in appearance and quality.

-Since the turn of millennium, relying on just electronic charts has got common.
+Relying on just electronic charts has become common.
 While they may be regularly updated without need for manual intervention (if your subscriptions and internet connections are in order), this is not without risks.
 The obvious one is that your devices, or your electric system in general, may fail.
 Another problem is that few recreational boaters have screens as large as paper charts.
 To get the whole picture you may need to zoom out to a point where some critical information is lost.
-This is especially true in archipelagoes such as those of the Nordic countries.
+This is especially true in archipelagos such as those of the Nordic countries.

 Nautical publications